Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Test instances

-We assume that the curtailment actions can be applied to wind generators, at a cost that is defined in Section~\ref{sec:reward}.
-Concerning the flexible loads, we define their modulation signal, $\forall d \in \mathcal{F}$, as

-where the sign of $\Delta P_d(t')$ depends on the type of modulation that is offered by the load $d$ (i.e. upward or downward).
-We account for three different penetration levels of flexibility services, which yield three specializations of the instance (see Table~\ref{tab:flex_lvls}).
+We consider that the per-unit curtailment prices are the same for all the generators.
+As described in Section~\ref{sec:mdp_inst}, this price varies through the day and Figure~\ref{fig:curt_costs} specifies the values considered in the test instances.
+We also use these values for the per-unit cost of the losses, i.e. $C_{loss}(\cdot)$, while the constant $k$ that appear in equation~(\ref{eq:barrier}) is set to $10^4$.

-About half of the loads offer a downward modulation, followed by an upward rebound effect, and inversely for the other half.
-These flexibility services are illustrated in Fig.~\ref{fig:flex_models}.
-Parameters $\Delta_d$ and $T_d$ are specific to each load and we consider that the activation costs are proportional to the magnitude of the modulation signals ($C^{flex}_d \propto \Delta_d$).
+Concerning flexible loads, three different penetration levels exist for each test case.
+For every configuration, about half of the flexible services offer a downward modulation, followed by an upward rebound effect, and inversely for the other half.
+The maximal and cumulated modulation magnitude is reported in Table~\ref{tab:case} to illustrate the potential offered by flexible loads in every configuration.
+Finally, the duration of the modulation signals is of 7 time periods for the 5-bus instances, and from 6 to 24 time periods for the 33 and 77-bus instances.